 The Mensa Store is the official store for products at the AG.
 If scheduled, the Mensa Marketplace is where you will find arts and crafts for sale by Mensa members.

 Signage at the event must be approved by AG Chairs.
 In accordance with hotel policy, nothing may be stapled, tacked, or taped to walls.
 Message boards are available to post notices — this includes general and personal announcements, such as request for meal tickets, roommates.
 The AG Committee reserves the right to remove items considered inappropriate.

 The Mensa Foundation is a funding sponsor of Spark!: three days of structured programming for children ages 4-12 (divided into different age groups).
 It is not childcare; rather, it is an opportunity for youth to engage in activities specific to them.
 For safety and security, there are restrictions on who is allowed inside the Spark! area.
 If you aren’t a minor signed up for Spark! (or the parent/guardian of that child), you will not be allowed into the Spark! area.

 Any current or lapsed Mensa member who presents a program at an Annual Gathering is required to pay event registration.
 A nonmember who presents a program at an AG may receive a complimentary non-transferable registration for the day of the presentation; this registration may include one guest.

-Tours are subject to cancellation if the tour minimum is not met by the tour deadline.
-If a tour is cancelled due to low registrations prior to the tour cutoff date, registrants will receive a full refund, minus the $0.35 tour company processing fee.
+Additionally, tours are subject to cancellation if the tour minimum is not met by the tour deadline.
+If a tour is cancelled due to low registrations prior to the tour cutoff date, registrants will receive a full refund.
 Tour cancellation for low registrations will be determined no fewer than seven days prior to departure.